 RELATED: 15 Best Office Copiers of 2019

 Not every feature is needed when you purchase a copier.
-Sharp copiers are no different.
+HP copiers are no different.
 Most likely, you are choosing Sharp because of its exceptional reliability, security features, or image quality (they're all great reasons to buy), but you may not need the ability to print at 50 pages per minute.

 - Volume -approx. average number of copies needed monthly